jbikker/lighthouse2/README.md

 https://developer.nvidia.com/cuda-downloads

-Optix 6.0 libraries are included in the Lighthouse 2 download.
+Optix 5.x, 6.0 and 7.0 libraries are included in the Lighthouse 2 download.

 For more information on Lighthouse 2 please visit: http://jacco.ompf2.com.